johanneslanger/recommendations-on-aws-workshop/lab-2-recommendations-with-sagemaker/README.md

 Now slowly work through the notebook to train and deploy your first machine learning model.

-## Integrating the model into the movie recommender application
+## Deploying the integration lambda function

 If you followed the notebook closely, you might have noticed that we have deployed an endpoint which takes a user embedding (simple vector) as input.
 The user embedding identifies the user and the endpoint returns a list of recommended movie ids in following format